 Sir Douglas Mawson OBE

-The degree of Doctor of Science (honoris causa) was conferred upon Sir Douglas Mawson at the ceremony of conferring of honorary degrees held on 29 August 1952 as part of the University of Sydney's Centenary celebrations.
+The honorary degree of Doctor of Science was conferred upon Sir Douglas Mawson by the Chancellor Sir Charles Bickerton Blackburn KCMG OBE at the ceremony of conferring of honorary degrees held on 29 August 1952 as part of the University of Sydney's Centenary celebrations.

 Three times he has spent periods of up to three years on the Antarctic continent.
 He has climbed Erebus.
 He has camped on the South Magnetic Pole.
 The maps he drew, and the geological surveys he made (as well as the dumps of mighty Christmas puddings and other supplies that he established) have been of inestimable value to all later expeditions.
 On his work rests Australia's very substantial claim to Antarctic territory.